Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: System Model and Protocol

-This section explains the details of the protocol that includes the channel opening, sending a payment, and channel closing.
-We will be using LN's default peer channel protocol messages throughout the protocol explanations.
-LN protocol specifications are given by BOLTs (Basis of Lightning Technology) and peer channel protocol is specified by BOLT \#2 \cite{bolt2}.

-\subsection{Channel Opening Process}
+\subsubsection{Channel Opening Process}

-As mentioned earlier, payment channels are created by the on-chain \textit{funding transaction} signed by peers.
-In our case however, IoT device is not technically part of the LN and thus it cannot open a channel.
-Therefore, we authorize the IoT device to securely initiate the channel opening process through the LN gateway and co-sign the funding transaction along with the LN gateway and bridge LN node.
+We authorize the IoT device to securely initiate the channel opening process through the LN gateway and co-sign the funding transaction along with the LN gateway and bridge LN node.
 This means that LN's existing channel opening protocol is modified with the addition of another party (i.e., IoT device) to the channel.
 Since now three signatures are required to open a channel, the channel is no longer a 2-of-2 multisignature wallet but instead a \textit{3-of-3 multisignature} wallet.
-This is the main novelty in our approach.

-We now present a secure protocol between the IoT device and the LN gateway to achieve the aforementioned goals.
-To create a secure channel, we perform the following operations:

-\begin{enumerate}[leftmargin=*] \item IoT device creates two random symmetric session keys, $K_s$ and $K_{MAC}$. \item It uses $K_s$ to encrypt the whole message it sends to the LN gateway. \item It uses $K_{MAC}$ to create an \textit{HMAC($M|T$)} of a message $M$ along with a timestamp $T$. \item It uses the LN gateway's public key ($Pub_G$) to encrypt $K_s$ and $K_{MAC}$: $(Enc_{Pub_G}(K_s|K_{MAC}))$. \item IoT device also has a public key $Pub_{IoT}$ and it includes its public key certificate $Cer_{IoT}$ in the message for authentication. \end{enumerate}

-The LN gateway receiving a message first decrypts $(Dec_{Pr_G}(K_s|K_{MAC}))$ to get $K_s$ and $K_{MAC}$.
-Then it uses $K_{MAC}$ to verify the integrity and freshness of the received message.
-It uses $K_s$ to decrypt the original message.
-It also uses $Cer_{IoT}$ to authenticate the IoT device.
-For the rest of the protocol descriptions in the paper, we will not explicitly mention these messages for brevity.

-All the steps for the channel opening protocol along with protocol and default LN messages are depicted in Fig. \ref{fig:openchannel}.
-We explain the protocol step by step below:

-\begin{itemize}[leftmargin=*] \item \textbf{IoT Channel Opening Request}: IoT sends an \textit{OpenChannelRequest} message (Message \#1 in Fig. \ref{fig:openchannel}) to the LN gateway to request a payment channel to be opened.
-This message has the following fields: \textit{Type: OpenChannelRequest, Channel Capacity}. \textit{Channel Capacity} is specified by the IoT device and this amount of Bitcoin is taken from IoT device's Bitcoin wallet as will be explained in next steps.
+To create a secure channel between IoT and the LN gateway, we use public key cryptography and symmetric session keys to exchange messages.
+IoT sends a channel opening request message to the LN gateway.
+The LN gateway creates a Bitcoin transaction from the IoT device's BTC wallet address to the 3-of-3 multisignature address.
+The LN gateway also creates the commitment transactions for itself and the bridge LN node.
+The LN gateway then sends the funding transaction to IoT to get it completely signed.
+Finally, the LN gateway broadcasts the signed funding transaction to the Bitcoin network which opens the channel.